prebid/prebid.github.io/dev-docs/bidder-adaptor.md

 10 bids with 15 seconds duration
 ```

 In Use case 1, you are asking endpoint to respond with 20 bids between min duration 0 and max duration 30 seconds.
-If you get bids with duration which does not match duration in `durationRangeSec` array, Prebid will modify the duration and use new value to send bids to Ad server.
+If you get bids with duration which does not match duration in `durationRangeSec` array, Prebid will evaluate the bid's duration and will match into the appropriate duration bucket by using a rounding-type logic.
+This new duration will be used in sending bids to Ad server.

 Prebid creates virtual duration buckets based on `durationRangeSec` value.
 Prebid will
   - round the duration to the next highest specified duration value based on adunit.
-If the duration is above a range within a set buffer, that bid falls down into that bucket. (eg if `durationRangeSec` was [5, 15, 30] -> 2s is rounded to 5s; 17s is rounded back to 15s; 18s is rounded up to 30s)
+If the duration is above a range within a set buffer (hardcoded to 2s in prebid-core), that bid falls down into that bucket. (eg if `durationRangeSec` was [5, 15, 30] -> 2s is rounded to 5s; 17s is rounded back to 15s; 18s is rounded up to 30s)
   - reject bid if the bid is above the range of the listed durations (and outside the buffer)

 Prebid will set the rounded duration value in the `bid.video.durationBucket` field for accepted bids

-Use case 2
+#### Use case 2: I want to request my endpoint to return bids that exactly match the durations I want
 ```
 AdUnit config
 {